-- Price per share is the Current Market Price of a share of the company.
-In simple words, it is the price at which the share of a company is currently trading in the market.
+- Price per share is the current market price of the company’s share.
+In simple words, it is the price at which a company’s share is currently trading in the market.

 - Earnings per shareEarnings Per ShareEarnings Per Share (EPS) is a key financial metric that investors use to assess a company's performance and profitability before investing.
 It is calculated by dividing total earnings or total net income by the total number of outstanding shares.
-The higher the earnings per share (EPS), the more profitable the company is. is calculated as the net profits of a company divided by a total number of the shares of a company.
+The higher the earnings per share (EPS), the more profitable the company is. are calculated as the net profits of a company divided by the total number of shares of a company.